puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/format.md

 However, providing the same artifact mutliple times can be repetitive.
-See the chapter on [scripting](../Scripting/deno.md) to see how we can automate and enhance artifact collection using artemis and a tiny amount of `JavaScript`!
+See the chapter on [scripting](../Scripting/deno.md) to see how we can automate and enhance artifact collection using artemis and a tiny amount of JavaScript!

 Finally you can review the full list of all supported artifacts and their configuration under the [artifact](../../Artifacts/overview.md) chapter